COMMONLY-HELD INCORRECT BELIEFS ABOUT SUICIDE

 MYTH: The only effective intervention for suicide comes from professional psychotherapists with extensive experience in the area.

-FACT: All people who interact with suicidal adolescents can help them by way of emotional support and encouragement.
+FACT: All people who interact with adolescents in crisis can help them by way of emotional support and encouragement.
 Psychotherapeutic interventions also rely heavily on family, and friends providing a network of support.

-MYTH: Most suicidal young people never seek or ask for help with their problems.
+MYTH: Most young people thinking about suicide never seek or ask for help with their problems.

 FACT: Evidence shows that they often tell their school peers of their thoughts and plans.
-Most suicidal adults visit a medical doctor during the three months prior to killing themselves.
+Most adults with thoughts of suicide visit a medical doctor during the three months prior to killing themselves.
 Adolescents are more likely to 'ask' for help through non-verbal gestures than to express their situation verbally to others.

-MYTH: Suicidal young people are always angry when someone intervenes and they will resent that person afterwards.
+MYTH: Young people thinking about suicide are always angry when someone intervenes and they will resent that person afterwards.